A Cut Above the Rest

 Condition of Employment |

 Annual Leave: You will have your prior service as a Sworn Officer of any other Canadian police service reviewed and recognized for the purpose of calculating vacation entitlement.
 The qualifying condition for this vacation entitlement is that there is no unbroken service for a period of beyond 90 days.
 Benefits: As part of our Uniform Collective Agreement, members begin receiving benefits on the first day of employment with the HRPS.
 Classification: Your past police service will determine your advancement and eligible reclassification dates.
 Pension Plan: The HRPS contributes to the OMERS Pension Plan.
 Experienced officers with a different plan shall contact OMERS to determine if their current plan is transferable.
-Postings: As a uniform member, you will be posted to one of the Service’s districts (Oakville, Burlington, Milton, or Georgetown), and will be subject to transfer at any time, to any district at the discretion of the HRPS.
+Postings: As a uniform member, you will be posted to one of the Service’s Districts (Oakville, Burlington, Milton, or Georgetown), and will be subject to transfer at any time, to any District at the discretion of the HRPS.
 Retention: To meet eligibility requirements for the retention incentive premium, you must complete eight years of service with the HRPS. |

 Compensation |